Skip to main content

 This is a question I've answered online on more than one occasion.
 I have taken the liberty of copying myself.
 I'll sue myself for infringement later.

 Computer power supply units (PSUs) are on-demand current draw devices.
 That is, they only supply as much power on the various voltage lines (3.3 V, 5V, 12V, etc.) as the components in your PC require.
 As such, if you were to replace your current power supply with a larger rated one (without changing any other components in your system), the difference in the current draw should be negligible.
-More than that, if you replace an old, poorly-designed 300W PSU with a new, more efficient 550W model, it's even possible the current draw will be decreased not increased due to increased efficiency.
+More than that, if you replace an old, poorly-designed 300W PSU with a new, more efficient 550W model, it's even possible the current draw will be decreased, not increased, due to increased efficiency.
 Efficiency is the ratio of power consumption from the wall socket compared to the power delivered to the computer components.
 A loss of efficiency manifests itself as heat generation.
 A PSU that is 85% efficient wastes less electricity in the form of heat than a 70% efficient PSU.

-That said, it's a good idea to check the output of an existing PSU and upgrade it when adding components with a higher current draw - which is most often a new video card.
-Some of the very high end graphics cards now require 250W or more when they are running full blast.
-Put a pair of those in an SLI motherboard and you see why 1000 W supplies are needed.
-(You are potentially at 50% load of the PSU with the graphics cards alone.)
-So, if you do upgrade your graphics card, chances are you probably will draw more current from the wall.
-However, that's not the function of adding a new PSU.
-If you want to verify or measure this, purchase a cheap Kill-A-Watt power meter and check the amperage used before and after replacing the power supply.
-The difference should be barely noticeable.
-Try the same after upgrading a graphics card to one that uses more power, and there will be a difference.
+That said, it's a good idea to check the output of an existing PSU and upgrade it when adding components with a higher current draw.
+Some of the very high-end graphics cards now require 350-400W or more when they are running full blast.
+Pair that with a CPU pulling nearly 250-300W, and you see why 1000W supplies are needed.
+If you upgrade your graphics card, you will probably draw more current from the wall.
+Purchase a cheap Kill-A-Watt power meter to verify or measure the power requirements.
+Remeasure after upgrading a component to ensure the PSU is operating within safe margins.